oxidecomputer/windows-image-builder/CONFIGURING.md

 Note that the driver ISO may be mounted with any of the drive letters D, E, or F, so you should duplicate your driver paths to include all these drive letters.

-## Selecting a Windows edition to install
+## Select a Windows edition to install

 Some Windows installation disks allow you to select an edition of Windows to install, e.g. Server Standard or Server Datacenter with the Desktop Experience